 Oh Heck Yeah

-Artist : Brian Corrigan and Justin Gitlin
+Artist: Brian Corrigan and Justin Gitlin

-Location : Denver, USA
+Location: Denver, USA

-Year : 2014
+Year of completion: 2014

-Researcher : Jessica Fiala
+Researcher: Jessica Fiala

 OhHeckYeah’s interactive public video arcade demonstrates how video games can be used to increase our connections with and trust of strangers.
 Installed in downtown Denver, Colorado along Champa Street between 14th and 16th Streets, three different games intended to fuel collaboration and friendly competition took over Denver Theater District’s giant LED screens.
 For two nights a week from June 7–July 26, 2014, pedestrians gathered to try their skills out and have fun.
 Inflated yellow OhHeckYeah logos called attention to the gaming areas, where two people at a time could use their bodies to control animated characters in real time.